-However, people are still pent up together in tight space, exposed to great heat in summer and, soon again, to the cold of winter.
+However, people were pent up together in tight space, exposed to great heat in summer and to the cold of winter.
 Vegetables or fruit are seldom.
-A typical breakfast consists of one single industry made croissant, lunch of a dry sandwhich and one falafel, dinner might consist of a bowl of potatos, or just some plain rice.
-Most people suffer from lack of vitamines – especially children and pregnant women.
-Unable to prepare dishes on their own and restricted by all other means.
+A typical breakfast consisted of one single industry made croissant, lunch of a dry sandwhich and one falafel, dinner might consist of a bowl of potatos, or just some plain rice.
+Most people suffered from lack of vitamines – especially children and pregnant women , unable to prepare dishes on their own and restricted by all other means.

-What’s worst for most people is to be condemmned to inactivity – bereft of hope that the situation will turn for the better.
+What was worst for most people was to be condemmned to inactivity – bereft of hope that the situation will turn for the better.
 Such breeding ground leads to desperation, depression and also aggression.
 In 2017 most of the camps were closed and people had to try and find themselves a shelter or got some place in old houses etc. At the end of 2018 some camps were reopened and we were there to help as doctors and with the distribution of food.